Swindon: Radio

 The first commercial radio station launched in Swindon was Wiltshire Radio in 1982, with BBC Wiltshire Sound launched in 1989.
 Wiltshire Radio later changed to GWR FM, then to Heart Wiltshire, and is now Heart West, broadcasting from studios in Bristol.
 An alternative commercial radio station, Brunel FM, was launched in 2006 and replaced in turn by Total Star Swindon, More Radio, Jack FM and Sam FM; the frequency is now used by Greatest Hits Radio Swindon.
 Another independent station called Swindon FM was also on the air between 2001 and 2006.

 Since 2008, the town has had its own 24-hour community radio station, Swindon 105.5, which was given the Queen's Award for Voluntary Service in 2014, the highest award which can be given to a voluntary group.
-In regards to the wider Wiltshire county, the public-sector station BBC Radio Wiltshire remains based in Swindon.
+In regard to the wider Wiltshire county, the public-sector station BBC Radio Wiltshire remains based in Swindon.